Arthur1987/RestApi.Net.Core/README.md

 # RestApi.Net.Core
-.NET core rest api Library
+.NET core rest api is simple library to send HTTP request, it was implemented generic, support JSON(Newtonsoft.Json) and XML serialization and deserialization.

-Code example
+Here is code example

     class Program
     {